feast-dev/feast/docs/install.md

 ## Feast Installation

-This is a step-by-step quickstart to install Feast for Feast administrators.
+This is a step-by-step quickstart guide to install Feast for Feast administrators.

 Feast is designed to run on Kubernetes and currently requires managed services from Google Cloud Platform:
-- **Dataflow** for running import jobs to load feature values into Feast)
+- **Dataflow** for running import jobs to load feature values into Feast
 - **BigQuery** for storing training data.
 BigQuery is the default Feast Warehouse store
 - **Pub/Sub** for providing streaming feature values.
 This is used only if you are streaming import job
 - **Cloud Storage** for storing log and temporary files